Travis Kalanick: Resignation from Uber and Benchmark lawsuit (2017–2019)

 Kalanick initially supported former General Electric CEO Jeff Immelt as his successor.
 Immelt was open to allowing Kalanick to retain some role in Uber's operations, while the other major candidate, Meg Whitman of Hewlett Packard Enterprise, intended to shut Kalanick out of any operational role.
 However, Kalanick soured on Immelt after Immelt's presentation went badly.
 Immelt pulled out of the running after one director privately told him he had no chance at getting the job.
 Kalanick unexpectedly threw his support behind a "dark horse" candidate, Expedia CEO Dara Khosrowshahi, even though Khosrowshahi had strongly opposed any further operational role for Kalanick.
 During his presentation, Khosrowshahi included a slide entitled, "There cannot be two CEOs."

 Uber began to negotiate a tender offer with Japanese software conglomerate SoftBank in September 2017.
 The offer included an agreement to add six new seats to Uber's board, which would dilute Kalanick's influence over it.
 On September 29, Kalanick unilaterally appointed Ursula Burns and John Thain to the board.
 In January 2018, Benchmark dropped its lawsuit against Kalanick to allow the deal to proceed.
 The share purchase valued Uber at $48 billion.

 On December 24, 2019, Kalanick announced his resignation from the board effective December 31, 2019.
-In the weeks leading up to this announcement, Kalanick sold off more than $2.5 billion of Uber stock holding, which amounted to about 90% of his shares.
-Following the sale, in 2017, Kalanick was ranked 238th on the Forbes 400 list of richest Americans, with a net worth of $2.6 billion.
+In the weeks leading up to this announcement, Kalanick sold more than $2.5 billion of Uber stock holding, which amounted to about 90% of his shares.

-Post-Uber (since 2018)
+10100 venture fund

 On March 7, 2018, Kalanick announced via his Twitter account that he would start a venture fund, 10100 (pronounced 'ten-one-hundred'), focused on job growth in emerging markets like China and India.

+City Storage Systems investment and CEO role

-Shortly after the announcement of his venture fund, Kalanick announced that his fund had invested $150 million in City Storage Systems (CSS), a company focused on the redevelopment of distressed real estate assets; he also announced that he would serve as its CEO.
+Shortly after the announcement of his venture fund, Kalanick announced his fund had invested $150 million in City Storage Systems (CSS), a company focused on the redevelopment of distressed real estate assets; he also announced he would serve as its CEO.
 CSS subsidiary CloudKitchens, a ghost kitchen managing company, took a controlling interest in U.K.-based startup FoodStars in June 2018.
-Kalanick personally invested $300 million in the startup, and in November 2019, the Wall Street Journal reported that Saudi Arabia's sovereign wealth fund completed an agreement with CloudKitchens in January 2019 to invest $400 million in the company.
-In January 2022, Business Insider reported that the company had raised new funding valued at $15 billion.
+Kalanick personally invested $300 million in the startup, and in November 2019, Saudi Arabia's sovereign wealth fund completed an agreement with CloudKitchens in January 2019 to invest $400 million in the company.
+In January 2022, the company had raised new funding valued at $15 billion.

+On March 13, 2026, Kalanick announced a new company, Atoms, which absorbed CloudKitchens, with a focus on robotics.

+Neom advisory role

 Since 2018, Kalanick has been on an advisory board for Neom, Saudi Arabia's plan to build a futuristic "mega city" in the desert.
+As of 2026, plans for Neom have been substantially scaled back, with only a handful of structures built and multiple construction contracts terminated.